Illinois Workers’ Compensation Lawyers

 Independent Contractors

-As the gig economy continues to grow, an increasing number of people in Chicago have started working as independent contractors who are not generally covered by workers’ compensation.
+As the gig economy continues to grow, an increasing number of people in Illinois have started working as independent contractors who are not generally covered by workers’ compensation.
 The line between working as a contractor or an employee is often blurry, however.
 Our workers’ compensation attorneys can evaluate your work status to determine whether you are classified as an employee or a contractor.
 If you are not covered under Illinois workers’ compensation laws, you may be able to file a personal injury lawsuit to recover for your on the job injuries.

-Chicago Police and Firefighters
+Illinois Police and Firefighters

 • Ordinary Disability Benefits